green-loan-portal/green-loan-portal.github.io/index.md

 ## Team Members:

 Brody Uehara: Junior at the University of Hawaii at Manoa, primarily worked on front end of green loan portal.
+My goals to this project is to learn more about web development and grow my programming skills.